monological/fastroute/README.md

 ## What is this?

-Fastroute is a general purpose graph router which utilizes the A\* search algorithm.
+Fastroute is a general purpose graph router written in C, which utilizes the A\* search algorithm.

 ## How to use it?